Margery0011/Analysis_Stroke_EHR_data/README.md

 # Analysis within EHR Stroke data

+This is my PM566 final project.

+Updated after getting advice from Assignment 5.

+- Removed data cleaning from your website and just focus on the data and results.
+- Round decimals in Tables in my Report
+- Removed duplicated Figure 5
+- Fixed the link and navigation bar

 In this study, I want to explore the association between average glucose level value and stroke, also I am wondering if there is any relationship between age and BMI with average glucose level.
 It can be stepped down as the following questions：

 - 1. What it the density of age among stroke patients and non-stroke patients ?